zleung9/XFNTR/README_developer.md

 # Developter log
 ## 1. Add command script: xfntr
-Use "entry_points" keyword in setup() to add command "xfntr" in ocmmand lien.
+Use "entry_points" keyword in setup() to add command "xfntr" in ocmmand line.
 There might be path problems.

 ```
 entry_points = { # create scripts and add to sys.PATH